IanaPostolachi/SEP4-v2/README.md

 # SEP4-v2

-This is the data part with the database and web services for the sep4 project.
+This project aims to create a system that record data from a LoRaWAN station and save it in the dtabase.
+Afterwards exposing the data from the database in an API that sends it to an Android application on mobile devices.
+The project has been created as a part of VIA university education programme for the second semester

 Endpoint for temperature: http://sep4v2-env.eba-asbxjuyz.eu-west-1.elasticbeanstalk.com/temperatures
 Endpoint for all sensors: http://sep4v2-env.eba-asbxjuyz.eu-west-1.elasticbeanstalk.com/sensors